CONSTITUTION, ARTICLES OF FAITH, COVENANT AND BY-LAWS

 a.
 The Council of Elders shall be composed of the following:

 b.
 Vocational Elder(s) as defined in point ‘d’ of this Section and expanded upon in Section 3 of this Article.

 c.
 Non-vocational Elders as defined in point ‘e’ of this Section.

 d.
 The Elder Council shall be composed of Staff and Non-Staff Elders.

 e.
 Staff Elders are men who receive financial compensation from the Church as they fulfill God's call to the specific ministries of the Word, prayer and shepherding the flock.
 In addition to the duties of their office as described in Section ‘C’ below, Staff Elders shall perform the duties determined by the Council of Elders concerning their employment and approved by the congregation.
 The duties shall be in writing at the time of employment and substantial changes shall be approved by the Church.
 The role of Pastor(s) shall be outlined further in Section 3 of this Article.

 f.
 Non-Staff Elders are men recommended by the Council of Elders and called by the Church who serve voluntarily without financial support from the Church as they fulfill God's call to the specific ministries of the Word, prayer and shepherding the flock.

 g.
-The Lead Pastor shall be the leader of the Elders, or the Chairman of the Council.
+The Senior Pastor shall be the leader of the Elders, or the Chairman of the Council.
 The Council shall annually select its Vice-Chairman from among its Elders.
 The Elders shall be equal in vote and in shepherding the church but may specialize in function.

 h.
 The number of Elders will be determined by the needs of the church, but it should be a minimum of three men and may vary from time to time.